Tibial Tubercle Osteotomy

 The osteotomy segment is then moved under direct vision into a position that assures proper tracking of the patella.
 The tracking pattern can be confirmed arthroscopically.
 The mobilized bone is then fixed into its new place using screws, which can be removed later if they cause irritation.

 You may have minimal-to-moderate knee discomfort for several days or weeks after the surgery.
 Oral pain medications will be prescribed.
 Keep the operated leg elevated and apply an ice bag over the area for 20 minutes.
 This decreases swelling as well as pain.
 You may have to wear a leg brace that may be removed only while sitting with your leg elevated and when using the continuous passive motion (CPM) unit.
 Physical therapy exercises should be performed as it helps in regaining mobility.
 Eat healthy food and drink plenty of water.

 This is quite a safe procedure and provides excellent access and surgical exposure during a difficult primary or revision total knee arthroplasty.
 Risks following tibial tubercle osteotomy surgery are rare, but may include compartment syndrome, deep vein thrombosis, infections and delayed bone healing.

-If you would like to have additional information on knee treatments or would like to learn more about tibial tubercle osteotomy, please contact the office of Dr. Okoroha, tibial tubercle osteotomy surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan, and beyond
+If you would like to have additional information on knee treatments or would like to learn more about tibial tubercle osteotomy, please contact the office of Dr. Okoroha, tibial tubercle osteotomy surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond